grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Articles/Generating-stubs.md

 ‡ If you don't provide any import paths then the path to the configuration file will be used on a per-source-file basis.

-Many of these map to `protoc-gen-grpc-swift` and `protoc-gen-swift` options.
+Many of these options map to `protoc-gen-grpc-swift` and `protoc-gen-swift` options.

 If you require greater flexibility you may specify more than one configuration file.
 Configuration files apply to all `.proto` files equal to or below it in the file hierarchy.
 A configuration file